codeforamerica/glossary-bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 Click the button above to get started.
 In the form that loads, add a name for your bot in the **App Name** field, or leave it blank to have Heroku generate a unique name.
+You won't see this name in Slack, it'll just be part of the URL that Slack will communicate with behind the scenes.

 Paste the **Token** from the Slash Command integration into the `SLACK_TOKEN` field and the **Webhook URL** from the Incoming Webhooks integration into the `SLACK_WEBHOOK_URL` field.
 Now push the **Deploy for Free** button to deploy the bot!